-For our part, the United States wishes to reach out to the Iranian people and sup-For our part, the United States wishes to reach out to the Iranian people and support their desire to realize their own freedom and to secure their own democratic and human rights.
+For our part, the United States wishes to reach out to the Iranian people and support their desire to realize their own freedom and to secure their own democratic and human rights.
 The Iranian people should know that the United States fully supports their aspirations for a freer, better future.
 Over the past 2 years, the Department of State has invested over \$4 million in projects that empower Iranian citizens in their call for political and economic liberty, freedom of speech, and respect for human rights.
 We are funding programs that train labor activists and help protect them from government persecution.
 We are working with international NGOs to develop a support network for Iranian reformers, political dissidents, and human rights activists.
 We will devote at least \$10 million to support these and other programs during this year (FY 2006), and we are eager to work more closely with Congress to help Iranian reformers build nationwide networks to support democratic change in their country.